What happens first?

 After approving your photos, deciding on the size of your artwork and receiving your deposit, I will begin work.

-The first thing I do is make a black and white copy of the original photo, then a second black and white photo with a grid.
+The first thing I do is make a black and white copy of the original photo if needed, then a second photo with a grid.
 I will use all three photos as reference while working on the drawing.

 *If I am already working on another commission when you contact me I will make you aware of the situation.
 As soon as the previous commission is completed I will email you that I am ready to begin your commission.